Portland Mayor Ted Wheeler faces re-election battle against candidate to his left

 “I am antifa,” she tweeted in September.
 “I stand proudly beside the good people of this city organizing in countless ways every day to oppose hate in its myriad forms.”

-Two months later, she tweeted, “If they’re going to call me “Antifa Mayor,’ then I might as well fight fascism.”
+Two months later, she tweeted, “If they’re going to call me 'Antifa Mayor,' then I might as well fight fascism.”

 Iannarone’s platform focuses heavily on police reform – including removing all armed police officers from Portland schools and assigning them to other areas in the police bureau.
 She also wants to institute a gun buyback program, create supervised injection sites for drug addicts and make public transportation free of charge.